Dad plans all day for what will be a one-hour trip

 Me and my cheap pole can’t fish and I can’t

-care as I stand in the freezing river, watch Mom
+care as I stand in the freezing river and watch Mom

 watch the water.